fandm-college/rcs.github.io/access/03_scp.md

 # SCP

-SCP stands for secure copy and is the command used to copy files between your personal computer and the research server you are using
+SCP stands for secure copy and is the command used to copy files/directories between your personal computer and the research server you are using
-(inclding the cluster).
-That is, **all commands and examples assume you are on your personal computer and not on the research server**.

 This tutorial also assumes you have some familiarity with Linux directory structure [See our tutorial here](../linux/02_00_directory_intro.md).
 Both Mac OS X and Windows employ a tree-like directory structure similar to Linux, so the same basic ideas apply on these operating systems with the caveat that
-Windows uses a drive (usualy C:\\) as part of its convention.
+Windows uses a drive letter (usualy C:\\) as part of its directory structure convention.

 On Mac OS X you will be using terminal to perform SCP using the command *scp*.
 On Windows, you must have PuTTY installed and you will be using cmd.exe to do SCP using the command
 *pscp* instead of *scp*.